Had an issue with

 Ticketek

-• Phone Support (Limited): Call 1300 665 915 (mainly for accessibility and urgent event-related issues).
+• Phone Support (Limited): Call 1300 665 915.
+Although, this line is mainly for accessibility and urgent event related issues.

-• In-Person at Box Offices: If your complaint is event-specific, visit the venue’s box office for direct support.
+• In-Person at Box Offices: If your complaint is event specific, visit the venue’s box office for direct support.

 For best results, include your order number, event details, and issue description when submitting a complaint.